AntonioLabinjan/FeelTrak/README.md

 ### **Rewards: Be a Part of the Music Revolution**

-By backing MoodTrek BETA, you won’t just help us finish development—you’ll get some amazing perks, too!
+By backing FeelTrak, you won’t just help us finish development—you’ll get some amazing perks, too!
 Choose from our tiered reward options to get early access, special features, and even a say in how the app evolves.

 ### **Pledge $10**
 - **Early Access**: Be one of the first to use the app and embark on your emotional music journey.